Donor Advised Competitive Grants

 Ifft Foundation Fund: Deadlines of March 15 and August 15.
 Grants given for projects that benefit community beautification and public recreation in southeastern Idaho with primary emphasis on landscaping and beautification projects.
 Open to organizations from Bannock, Bear Lake, Bingham, Caribou, Franklin, Oneida and Power counties.
 Click here to see guidelines, click here to apply.

 Lassahn-Worrell Fund for Community Support Services: Deadline March 1.
 Provides grants of $500 to $1000 to organizations in eastern Idaho working to: 1) develop and/or provide direct support services to disenfranchised populations; 2) educate stakeholders, consumers, service providers or the public-at-large about disenfranchised populations with the aim to remove the stigma and/or discrimination generally surrounding those populations; and/or 3) provide advocacy on behalf of disenfranchised populations.
-Click to see guidelines and how to apply.
+This cycle is now closed.
+Click to see last year's guidelines.

 North Idaho Action Fund: Deadline September 30.
 Grants up to $30,000 are awarded to organizations and projects working to improve access to and the quality of behavioral health programs that benefit residents of Bonner and Boundary Counties, Idaho.
 This cycle is now closed.
 Click to see last year’s guidelines.